Darrell Issa: 2000

-Nine-term incumbent Republican U.S. Congressman Ron Packard decided not to run for reelection in 2000, in California's 48th congressional district.
+When nine-term incumbent Republican U.S. Congressman Ron Packard did not run for reelection in 2000, in California's 48th congressional district.
 Issa ran for the seat, capitalizing on his name recognition from the 1998 Senate race.
 The district was primarily based in northern San Diego County, but had small portions in Riverside and Orange counties.
 Issa finished first in the all-party primary with 35% of the vote, winning a plurality in all three counties; Republican state senator Bill Morrow was second, with 24% of the votes.
 Issa won the November general election, defeating Democratic nominee Peter Kouvelis 61%–28%.

 2002

 After redistricting, Issa's district was renumbered the 49th and lost its share of Orange County.
 Like its predecessor, the district was still overwhelmingly Republican; it had a Cook Partisan Voting Index (PVI) of R+10.
 No Democrat filed against Issa that year.
 He was reelected, defeating Libertarian nominee Karl Dietrich, 77%–22%.